Lacazette's late winner keeps Arsenal in with Champions League shout | Goal.com

 Just like they did against Everton last time out in the league, Arsenal started poorly and they could have been behind inside two minutes when Jarrod Bowen struck the post from distance after Granit Xhaka had carelessly given the ball away.

-The visitors the wasted a golden chance to open the scoring when Michail Antonio got in behind Pablo Mari and had strike partner Sebastian Haller open in the box.
+The visitors then wasted a golden chance to open the scoring when Michail Antonio got in behind Pablo Mari and had strike partner Sebastian Haller open in the box.

 All he had to do was pick out the Frenchman with a simple pass, but he got his cross all wrong and Arsenal managed to clear.

-It was a lucky escape for the hosts and they would go on to have another before half time, but before that they had chances to break the deadlock themselves at the other end.
+It was a lucky escape for the hosts and they would go on to have another before half-time.
+Before that, though, they had chances to break the deadlock themselves at the other end.

 The first saw a Mesut Ozil shot blocked after the ball had bounced kindly to the German off Eddie Nketiah, and the second resulted in Sokratis thumping a header against the bar from Pierre-Emerick Aubameyang’s cross.

-As the half wore on, Arsenal continued to dominate possession, but West Ham were always a threat and they should have scored five minutes before the interval, but Antonio somehow turned an effort wide from point-blank range after Issa Diop had knocked down a Mark Noble corner.
+As the half wore on, Arsenal continued to dominate possession, but West Ham were always a threat and they should have scored five minutes before the interval - Antonio somehow turning an effort wide from point-blank range after Issa Diop had knocked down a Mark Noble corner.

 The hosts started the second half brightly and some good play from Bukayo Saka created a chance for Nketiah, but Lukas Fabianski did well to come out quickly and block the shot.